- Date: Oct 2020 – Feb 2021

 The aim of the project is to develop a novel biosensor for ultra-rapid and sensitive detection for the SARS-CoV-2 S1 spike protein.
 CoVBELD based on mammalian Vero cells which will be engineered by electroinserting the spike S1 antibody on their membrane.
 It has been previously demonstrated that binding of the target molecules to the electroinserted antibodies resulted in a unique change of the electric properties of the biorecognition elements which is measurable by our BELD device

 The ultimate goal is to establish CoVBELD as the first line of defense against potential infections, reaching a hundredfold testing volume than currently feasible.
 Our mission is to enable the screening of a high number of potential patients so as to avoid unnecessary testing and hospitalization and ensure the detection of asymptomatic cases that could spread the virus further if not isolated.

-EMBIO Diagnostics (EMBIO) designs and develops custom based hardware solutions and consults as an expert in the biotechnology at a global scale.
+EMBIO Diagnostics (EMBIO) designs and develops custom based hardware solutions and consults as an expert in the biotechnology field at a global scale.